-- To prevent excess water use, irrigation scheduling should take into account plant water requirements, recent rainfall, recent temperature extremes, and soil characteristics. - Irrigation management and control devices need to be installed correctly for proper irrigation management. - Soil moisture sensors and other irrigation management tools should be installed in representative locations and maintained to provide the information necessary for making good irrigation management decisions. - Use portable moisture probes to document soil water content and adjust or schedule irrigation - Rain gauges are necessary measurement tools to track how much rain has fallen at a specific site on the golf course.
+- To prevent excess water use, irrigation scheduling should take into account plant water requirements, recent rainfall, recent temperature extremes, and soil characteristics. - Irrigation management and control devices need to be installed correctly for proper irrigation management.

+- Soil moisture sensors and other irrigation management tools should be installed in representative locations and maintained to provide the information necessary for making good irrigation management decisions. - Rain gauges are necessary measurement tools to track how much rain has fallen at a specific site on the golf course.
 On some courses, more than one station may be necessary to get a complete measure of rainfall or evaporation loss.
 The use of soil moisture probes and inspections for visual symptoms such as wilting turf, computer models, and tensiometers may supplement these measurements.
 Computerized displays are available to help visualize the system. - Predictive models based on weather station data and soil types are also available.
 These are relatively accurate and applicable, especially as long-term predictors of annual turf water requirements. - Weather data such as rainfall, air and soil temperature, relative humidity, and wind speed are incorporated into certain model formulas, and soil moisture content is estimated.
-Models, however, are only as effective as the amount of data collected and the number of assumptions made.

-• It is best to have an on-site weather station to daily access weather information and ET to determine site specific water needs.
+Models, however, are only as effective as the amount of data collected and the number of assumptions made. - It is best to have an on-site weather station to daily access weather information and ET to determine site specific water needs.